 - The extent of conjugation.

 Electrophile: An electrophile is that molecule or ion which has the ability to accept electrons and form a new covalent bond.
 Any molecule which is electron deficient can be an electrophile.
 It acts like a Lewis acid

 Nucleophile: A Nucleophile is that molecule or ion which has the ability to donate electrons and also form a new covalent bond.
-Any molecule or ion that has extra pair of electrons to share can be stated as nucleophile.
+Any molecule or ion that has an extra pair of electrons to share can be stated as a nucleophile.
 It also acts like a Lewis base.

 To more know about these topics join Byju’s –The Learning app.

 Practise This Question